Jenya C. Berino

 About Jenya

 Jenya has practiced throughout the Mountain West including Breckenridge, Vail, and Aspen.
 In Breckenridge, she was a Deputy District Attorney for the Fifth Judicial District handling a docket of misdemeanor crimes.
-In Vail, her focused shifted to real estate purchase and development.
+In Vail, her focus shifted to residential real estate purchase and development.
 While in Aspen, Jenya had a civil litigation practice.
-Here at Karp, Neu, Hanlon, P.C., Jenya continues with both a transactional and litigation practice.
+Jenya joined the firm in May 2023 and continues with both a transactional and litigation practice.
+She was admitted to the Colorado Bar in 2015 and the Vermont Bar (inactive) in 2018.

-Growing up in nearby Summit County, Jenya enjoyed all things outdoors including skiing, biking, running, and fishing, all of which she still enjoys in the Roaring Fork Valley.
+Jenya grew up in nearby Summit County where she enjoyed all things outdoors including skiing, biking, running, and fishing, all of which she still enjoys in the Roaring Fork Valley.

 Education